 Stories from Readers:

-When you read a long list of gabapentin side effects, like those listed above, your eyes glaze over almost instantly.
+When you read a long list of gabapentin side effects like those listed above, your eyes glaze over almost instantly.
 Drug companies have recognized this, which is why there is so much prescription drug advertising on TV and in magazines.
-There was a time when the pharmaceutical industry worried about telling patients about such serious side effects as irregular heart rhythms, hypertension or blood disorders.
+There was a time when the pharmaceutical industry worried about telling patients about such serious side effects as irregular heart rhythms, hypertension, cancer or blood disorders.
 Not any more.
 They realize that even warnings about heart attacks, strokes or death do not scare people away.

 The only way we can help you understand what such side effects are like in real life is to share stories from visitors to this website.
 Here are just a handful.
 You can read hundreds more in the comment section at the bottom of this article.